panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 ```

 Objects have structured data, thus they are more difficult to compare.
 In this post, you will learn how to
-efficiently compare objects in JavaScript.
+correctly compare objects in JavaScript.

 ## 1. Referential equality